 The Government Documents Department of the Newton Gresham Library provides users with free unrestricted access to documents and other materials published by both the United States federal government and the Texas State government.

-The Newton Gresham Library participates in the Federal Depository Library Program (FDLP), which is administered by the Government Printing Office.
+The Newton Gresham Library has participated in the Federal Depository Library Program (FDLP) since 1949.
 The library participated in the Texas State Publications Depository Program from its inception in 1963 until it curtailed operations in 2011.
 Federal publications are classified and arranged with SuDoc numbers according to the Superintendent of Documents Classification System.
 The library selects the types of federal publications it wishes to receive from the List of Classes of United States Government Publications Available for Selection by Depository Libraries.
 These selections are made in accordance with the Newton Gresham Library Collection Development Policy: Government Documents.

 All Federal and Texas State documents are listed in the library's online public access catalog (SamCat) from 1995 to current, including both publications in tangible format (e.g., print, microfiche, CD-ROM, DVD, video, sheet map, etc.) and publications where access is provided electronically (clicking on a URL button will either display the document itself or the web page on which it resides).
 To locate uncataloged pre-1995 documents owed by the library, users will need to use the old style card catalog in the documents department (the library has an ongoing project to enter pre-1995 documents into SamCat).
 Selected documents (both monographs and periodicals) are cataloged for the library's Main, Reference, and Special collections using Library of Congress call numbers.